srijiths/GATE-ML/README.md

 GATE-ML
 =======
-Machine Learning in GATE Embedded GATE.
+Machine Learning in GATE as Embedded.
 This package contains 3 phases.

 * Preprocessing : Read input text files and create GATE XML files
 * Training		: Train GATE XML files and create a model